SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/storage-and-computations/apache-spark/2022-08-07-spark-fundamentals.markdown

 |:-:|
 |<sub><sup>*Apache Spark Architecture.*</sup></sub>|<br/><br/>

+> **Note:** From Spark 2.0 onwards we can access SparkContext object through SparkSession.

 ## Spark driver
 The Spark driver is a Java process that runs the main() function of the user program.
 In other words, the user program’s main() function executes in the driver process.
 It runs on the master node of the Spark cluster.
 It is the core of a Spark Application and stores all relevant information during the application's lifetime.
+When we’re working with a Spark shell, the driver is part of the shell.

 The driver is responsible for:
 - Maintaining information about the Spark application.